-I am using the US Military here for two reasons.
-Firstly, I am expecting the majority of readers to live in the USA, as my website stats reflect this.
+Firstly, the majority of readers live in the USA, as the website stats reflect this.
 Secondly the US Military will no doubt have some of the most strict recruitment policies, and any good news here will hopefully be motivational for anyone outside the US.

 But this does depend on the nations understanding of Tourette Syndrome.

-Can you join the military with Tourette’s Syndrome?
+Can you join the military with Tourette Syndrome?

 When I first researched this, it took me to a bunch of military forums.
 There wasn’t much information on this and this is where forums thrive.
 However the Tourette Association of America (TAA) give us some information about the recruitment situation.

 After telling us about some past figures around the world serving their country with tic disorders, it says the following: